Good Nutrition Thinking

 The French Paradox

-"French paradox" - the finding that despite a high-fat diet, the French appear to have a lower rate of heart attacks (as well as a lower rate of obesity) than other Western countries, particularly the United States.
+For years, scientists on both sides of the Atlantic have been trying to unravel the "French paradox" - the finding that despite a high-fat diet, the French appear to have a lower rate of heart attacks (as well as a lower rate of obesity) than other Western countries, particularly the United States.
 Part of the reason appears to be that added sugars, rather than fat, are major contributors to both obesity and heart disease, and the French eat far less added sugar than Americans do.

 I suspect it also has a great deal to do with the French attitude toward food: their portions are smaller; they eat only at mealtimes; snacking is frowned upon; they eat a wider variety of food; and they don't skip meals.
 They also enjoy their food - they emphasize better foods made from quality ingredients; fresh, locally grown produce; eating meals with family and friends; and not feeling guilty about indulging in really good meals and getting full pleasure from them.
 Americans, on the other hand, tend to eat more, eat on the run, and eat more low-quality foods - and get less satisfaction from them.